 In times of extreme adversity, hope and light can come from unexpected places.
 In South Sudan — haunted by a war for independence, followed by a civil war and continued unrest in its short history — people can point to one major victory: a first-time women’s soccer league.
 Started just this year, it is the culmination of local women’s teams competing against one another since 2019.

 The world’s youngest country, with a population of about 12 million people, South Sudan is not known for gender parity.
-Its women and girls go , and at least and girls say they have experienced one or more forms of sexual violence.
+Its women and girls go hungry more often than their male counterparts, and at least 4 out of 10 women and girls say they have experienced one or more forms of sexual violence.

-Soccer, which has long been , is now being used to combat some of the gender inequality that women persistently face in this central African nation.
+Soccer, which has long been used to unite a country torn apart by war, is now being used to combat some of the gender inequality that women persistently face in this central African nation.
 South Sudan’s men’s soccer team was established in 2012, making it the 209th official member of the global soccer (aka football) scene.
 Since then, the team has taken part in World Cup and Africa Cup of Nations qualifiers.

 “The soccer league for women and girls is directly linked to equal human rights in South Sudan.
 It’s not just a matter of equal participation in sports,” Kasumi Nishigaya, chief of the Gender Affairs Unit and senior gender adviser at the United Nations peacekeeping mission in South Sudan (Unmiss), told PassBlue.

 “Ask any of the spectators at one of these matches as they watch with amazement how the girls are running up and down the field, passing to each other, shouting to coordinate and cheering each other onward as they shoot decisive goals,” Nishigaya said.
 “It’s a small but perhaps difficult-to-make step from that pride to families fully empowering their daughters in every other area of life.”